Open enrollment season is underway for most employees.

-Typically, open enrollment starts in mid-October and runs through early December.
+Typically, open enrollment runs through early December.
 Before the window closes for another 12 months, here are the most important things to look out for:

 For starters, consider what your health coverage costs you now that premiums and deductibles have been going up.

 Annual family premiums for employer-sponsored health insurance — the amount it costs each year for insurance, often divided into 12 monthly payments — rose 4% to average $21,342 this year, according to the Kaiser Family Foundation.